hefeust/colorchess/README.md

 Colorchess is a colored chess playing tactical helper.

-It emphazizes the chess board surface by coloring its squares according to pressions balance of both sides on them sueing game.
+It emphasizes the chess board surface by coloring its squares according to pressions balance of both sides on them sueing game.

 Here's a resume of these color scheme, where white pression grows horizontally and bmlack pressions griws vertically :